AndyCYao/personal_webpage/content/courses/cmpt307.md

 * EDF Has no inversions
 * If a schedule  (with no idle time) has an inversion, it has one with pair of inverted job scheduled consecutively

-### Proof - swapping two adjacent, inverted jobs reduces the number of inversions by one and **does not increase the max lateness**
+swapping two adjacent, inverted jobs reduces the number of inversions by one and **does not increase the max lateness**

+suppose there is an inversion, in Greedy it chose job x, then job y and in another scheduler it chose job y ahead of job x.

+	1. Job x duration must be less than Job y because Greedy chosed it
+	2. All other jobs except for x and y still have the same lateness
+	3. we must show that the greedy x + y is <= schedule o y+x

 ### Interval Partitioning